Emily Olivon

 Development from Virginia Tech in 2010.
 At Virginia Tech, she was

-an undergraduate research assistant in Dr. Cindy Smith's
+an undergraduate research assistant helping to investigate

-evaluation.
-Becca's research interests generally include child
+research interests generally include child development in the

-development in the context of pre-K classrooms.
-She is
+context of pre-K classrooms.
+She is particularly interested in the

-with special needs in inclusive classroom settings.
+benefits of inclusion of children with special needs in inclusive

 Lydia Wattigny